 Cristiano Ronaldo's Major Accomplishments

 Type 3s don't just want to win.
-They want to win so decisively, so repeatedly, that no one can question their value.
-Ronaldo has done exactly that.
+They need to win in ways that can't be explained away.
+Ronaldo has manufactured those wins repeatedly across four decades.
 And still doesn't feel finished.

 Cristiano Ronaldo's Challenges and Defining Moments